meteor-utilities/Meteor-Griddle/README.md

 - `matchingResultsCount`: the name of the matching results counter
 - `filteredFields`: an array of fields to search through when filtering
 - `subsManager`: An optional [meteorhacks:subs-manager](https://atmospherejs.com/meteorhacks/subs-manager) instance
+- `externalFilterDebounceWait`: When filtering data loaded from an external source, this time (in milliseconds) will be used to debounce the filter (to prevent results from refreshing on each keystroke).
+Default time is set to 300 ms. This property will only be used if the `useExternal` component property is set to `true`.
+For now the filter debounce option is limited to external data sources only.

 #### Example